Tompats/SpatialData/README.md

 # SpatialData
-Famous algorithms for managingspatail data, such as k nearest neighbors, rtree and range queries.
+Famous algorithms for managing spatail data, such as k nearest neighbors, rtree and range queries.

 This project was developed for the "Big Data Managment" course at the